sonata-project/ecommerce/docs/reference/installation.rst

 Installation
 ============

-Quick Install
+Quick install
 =============
-In case you need to work with sonata-ecommerce for a new project, we strongly advise that you use our sandbox:
+In case you need to work with Sonata e-commerce for a new project, we strongly advise that you use our demo:
-See `Sonata Sandbox installation <https://github.com/sonata-project/sandbox>`_.
+See `Sonata demo installation <https://github.com/sonata-project/sandbox>`_.

-Manual Install
+Manual install
 ==============

 You already have a project and want to add e-commerce capabilities to it?
 Follow these instructions:

-- First, Check that these dependencies are installed:
+- First, check that these dependencies are installed:

     - Symfony2
     - PHP 5.3.2